simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 The Microsoft 365 Fundamentals certification is ideal for students who are interested in working with Microsoft 365 services.
 It serves as a fundamental introduction to the Microsoft 365 suite, including popular services such as Microsoft Teams, SharePoint Online, Exchange Online, and OneDrive for Business.

-For example, with the Microsoft 365 Fundamentals certification, individuals can demonstrate their understanding of cloud concepts and their ability to utilize core Microsoft 365 services effectively.
+For example, with the Microsoft 365 Fundamentals certification, individuals can demonstrate their understanding of cloud concepts and their ability to use core Microsoft 365 services effectively.
 They can showcase their knowledge of collaboration and communication tools, document management solutions, and cloud-based productivity applications.

 Microsoft 365 offers a comprehensive suite of cloud-based services that empower organizations to enhance productivity, collaboration, and security.
 The Microsoft 365 Fundamentals certification focuses on the fundamental concepts and capabilities of Microsoft 365, providing individuals with a strong foundation to build upon in their careers.